The Kernel Programming Language

 "But," you may ask, "aren't all objects first-class in Scheme?"
 (I'm glad you asked.)
 No, they aren't.
 Special-form combiners are second-class objects.
 To borrow a phrase from the original description of first- and second-class objects by Christopher Strachey, they have to appear in person under their own names.
 (There are also several other kinds of second-class objects in Scheme, but special-form combiners are the most commonplace.)

 The idea of first-class operative combiners, i.e., first-class combiners whose operands are never evaluated, has been around a long time.
-Such creatures were supported by mainstream Lisps through the 1970s, notably under the name FEXPRs, but they made a mess out of the language semantics because they were non-orthogonal to the ordinary variety of procedures constructed via lambda.
+Such creatures were supported by mainstream Lisps through the 1970s, under the traditional name fexprs, but they made a mess out of the language semantics because they were non-orthogonal to the ordinary variety of procedures constructed via lambda — and, more insidiously, because at that time the mainstream Lisps were dynamically scoped (a language feature that causes more problems for fexprs than it does for the less powerful macros).

 Kernel eliminates the non-orthogonality problem by breaking the classical lambda constructor into two orthogonal parts, one of which is the Kernel constructor for first-class operatives.